bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 ## Page structure and organization

-Hugo offers **single pages** and **list pages** and Perplex always provides templates of these two views for its content types.
+Hugo offers **single pages** and **list pages** and Perplex always provides at least templates for these two views of its content types.

 Exceptions are top-level pages because they only need a single view.
-They usually aren’t listed and we need to add them to a top-level menu or reference them manually.
+They usually aren’t listed and we need to add them to a top-level menu or reference them manually otherwise.

 ### Single pages {#single}